Apply for Funding

 INTERESTED IN FUNDING?

-Applications for SSM funding will be received between September 1st and October 31st of each year; Applications cannot be processed outside of this window.
 If you’re interested in learning more about funding opportunities with United Way Sault Ste.
 Marie & Algoma District, please complete the contact form below and a member of our team will get in touch with you.

 Volunteer Opportunities